 - Make an appointment with the ISSS office and submit the following documents to the ISSS office:

-- CPT Certification Form (Note: All signatures must be original)
+- CPT Request Form (Note: All signatures must be original)

 - Proof of enrollment in course or documentation showing that internship/co-op is a required part of student's degree program

 - Copy of job offer letter on official business letterhead - must include start/end dates of employment, description of work to be performed, number of hours per week, wage and work site address

 - Copy of most recent I-94 (front and back), passport, and I-20